How requirements can influence your whole development?

 The BA collaborates with the PO in order to figure out the prime project goals and clients’ ambitions that they want to fulfil with the product.
 BAs are supposed to make extensive documentation that may include elaborative user stories, functional and non-functional requirements, acceptance criteria, and process flows.

 They work closely with the Product Owner to get alignment between requirement details and client expectations.
 Any conflict points or vagueness are resolved through continuous discussion and negotiation.
-The information gathered will be subject to further discussions with the development team who will do a more accurate estimation as to how the concept can be effectively realized.
+The information gathered will be subject to further discussions with the development team who will do a more accurate software project estimation as to how the concept can be effectively realized.

 What key information should be included when documenting the requirements?